top of page

 🏡 How to Build Rental Credit: A Renter’s Guide to Boosting Your Credit Score

 Most people think the only way to build credit is with credit cards or loans—but did you know your rent payments can help too?
 If you’re a renter, you’re already making one of the biggest monthly payments in your budget.
 Why not make it work for your credit?
+Here’s a step-by-step guide on how to build rental credit, so you can turn rent into a credit-boosting asset.

 1. Always Pay Rent On Time